 - Coherence of light is what allows the energy to penetrate tissue to a deeper level.

-The Laser Diode (LD) delivers a divergent beam of true laser energy, with all photons are exactly the same color and in phase in time and space.
+The Laser Diode (LD) delivers a divergent beam of true laser energy, where all photons are exactly the same color and in phase in time and space.
 With the addition of a set of collimating optics, a parallel beam is achieved, as in a laser pointer.
 This means the beam can be focused to an extremely small point with a lens, such as the ocular lens, showing how LDs can pose a real ocular hazard.